cauliyang/ChatResearch/README.md

 It will generate `chatre.toml` in current working directory.
 Otherwise, setting environment variable `OPENAI_API_KEY` is another way to config API KEY.
+Also, `chatre config set OPENAI_API_KEY=sk-key` will create configuration file in current file directory and set your key as `sk-key`.

 ```toml
 [OpenAI]